Climbing the Great Wall of China

 I was ready for Jiankou.

-Basically walking the Jiankou section is an adventure that no other section of the Great Wall can provide.
+Basically walking the Jiankou section is an adventure that no other section of the Great Wall can provide, and is the best section to visit if you don’t have the tolerance for crowds.

 Jiankou is a Ming Dynasty section of the Great Wall and built in 1368 along steep mountain ridges and tall cliffs.